 Traditional Irish cooks don’t trouble themselves with fancy cookware and gadgets to make most Irish dishes.
 They don’t even have elaborate recipes they choose to follow.
-They do have TWO things of importance that factors into their cooking and that is TRADITION and LOVE.
+They do have TWO things of importance that factor into their cooking, and that is TRADITION and LOVE.

-Irish Beef and Guinness Stew
+Ingredients needed to make Irish Beef and Guinness Stew

-- 24 ounces of homemade beef stock
+- Twentyfour ounces of homemade beef stock

-- 1 tablespoons of unsalted real butter
+- One tablespoon of real unsalted butter

-- 1 teaspoon of thyme
+- One teaspoon of thyme